Watcher-ux/Using-ARIMA-in-Finance/README.md

-# ARIMA-Based Financial Time Series Modeling
+# ARIMA–GARCH Based Financial Time Series Modeling

-This project explores **ARIMA (AutoRegressive Integrated Moving Average)** models applied to financial time series data from multiple publicly traded companies.
+This project explores **ARIMA (AutoRegressive Integrated Moving Average)** and
+**GARCH (Generalized AutoRegressive Conditional Heteroskedasticity)** models applied to financial time series data from multiple publicly traded companies.

-The focus is on understanding price dynamics, stationarity, and short-horizon forecasting using historical market data.
+The focus is on separating **mean dynamics** from **volatility dynamics**, understanding stationarity, and producing **short-horizon forecasts for returns** alongside **medium-horizon forecasts for risk**.

 ---

 ## 📈 Project Overview

-Financial price series are typically non-stationary.
+Financial price series are inherently non-stationary, while **returns are typically stationary but heteroskedastic**.

-This repository demonstrates how ARIMA can be used to:
+The repository files demonstrate how to:

-- Transform raw price data into stationary series
+- Transform raw price data into stationary return series
-- Model temporal dependencies in financial returns
+- Model **short-term mean behavior** using ARIMA
+- Model **volatility clustering and risk persistence** using GARCH
-- Compare models using information criteria (AIC)
+- Compare competing models using information criteria (AIC)
-- Generate short-term forecasts
+- Generate interpretable forecasts for both **returns** and **uncertainty**

-The analysis is performed on historical stock data from different companies to observe how ARIMA behaves across varying market conditions.
+The analysis is performed on historical stock data from multiple companies to observe how mean and volatility dynamics differ across assets and market regimes.

 ---

 ## 🔍 Methodology

-1. **Data Collection**
+### 1. Data Collection
-   - Historical price data (Close prices)
+- Historical adjusted close prices
-   - Multiple companies for comparison
+- Multiple publicly traded companies for comparison

-2. **Preprocessing**
+### 2. Preprocessing
-   - Log transformation
+- Log transformation of prices
+- Log-differencing to obtain returns
-   - Differencing to achieve stationarity
+- Aggregation to weekly frequency
+- Stationarity checks (ADF test)
-   - Visual and statistical checks
+- Visual inspection of returns and volatility

-3. **Modeling**
+### 3. Mean Modeling (ARIMA)
+- Identification using ACF / PACF
-   - ARIMA model selection
+- ARIMA model selection via AIC
-   - Parameter tuning via AIC
+- Low-order models favored to avoid overfitting
+- Residual diagnostics to confirm weak mean dependence

+### 4. Volatility Modeling (GARCH)
-   - Diagnostic checks on residuals
+- GARCH modeling on ARIMA residuals or directly on returns

-4. **Forecasting**
-   - Short-term return forecasts
-   - Interpretation of mean-reverting behavior
+- Capture of volatility clustering and persistence
+- Model comparison using AIC
+- Forecasting conditional variance (volatility), not direction

+### 5. Forecasting
+- **ARIMA**: short-horizon (1–2 weeks) mean forecasts
+- **GARCH**: medium-horizon (≈4 weeks) volatility forecasts
+- Visualization using volatility cones (±2σ)

 ---